 - Smoky, with a hint of sweetness

 - Very moreish!

 I’m sure you’ll love them as much as my household did.

-Veggie chips recipe: how to make a healthy, delicious snack
+Veggie chips recipe – a healthy, yummy snack

 I have to admit, this took a lot of recipe testing for such a simple concept.
 First time round I turned on the oven temperature way too high.
 Within 20 minutes, some of them burnt while others remained super soggy – and I can’t think of a single person who enjoys soggy chips.
 Then I made the slices too thick and after 1.5 hours the sweet potatoes still hadn’t cooked through to the centre.